-If you prefer walking to running, we’ve reviewed the best Nike walking shoes today.
+If you prefer walking to running, it’s worth investing in a well-designed pair of walking shoes.
+To that end, we’ve reviewed the best Nike walking shoes today.
 While some of these are designed for running, they are still great choices for walking.

 But depending on your budget, style, and other needs, we have many more Nike walking shoes to choose from.